NajmiHassan/Codeswitch-Detector/README.md

 `weak_label.py` labels obvious tokens by rule + lexicon and falls back to the trained model for unknown words. **Weak labels are noisy** — the workflow is *bootstrap → human review → train*, never train blindly on them.

 ---

-## Upgrade path

-The baseline is deliberately the floor, not the ceiling:

-1. **Add a CRF** (`sklearn-crfsuite`) on top of the same features for proper sequence modelling — neighbouring labels constrain each other.
-2. **Fine-tune a transformer** — `xlm-roberta-base` is multilingual and a natural fit for token classification on code-switched text.
-Log the baseline numbers first so you have an honest comparison to point to.
-3. **Downstream use** — use the tagger as a preprocessing step and show it improves sentiment classification on mixed text.
-That turns this into a two-stage story with measurable payoff.

----